cody-p/krita-data/README.md

-Everything but the krita directory goes in ~/.config The krita directory goes in ~/.local
+Everything file with krita in the name goes in ~/.config

+The krita directory goes in ~/.local